 A basic rope with plastic or wooden handles is very cheap.
 I recommend you spend just a few more pounds, and get one with a jump counter.
 This will help you keep track, and might just lead you to trying to beat that previous personal best.

 Check out this listing page at amazon.co.uk, for the best-selling skipping rope option.

 A novel item this time, and one which will appeal to readers that like to mix strength training into their routine.
 Gym setups are not capable of surviving the British summers outside, leaving a gap in your possibilities for outdoor strength training.

 The Gravity Fitness portable gym is a versatile setup from a popular brand.
 You can literally take it down and put it up in 5 minutes’ flat.
 To get around issues with carting weight stacks around, this gym is designed to work with your body weight.

 An innovative idea.
 I will be watching this concept closely to see rivals come up with new ideas.
-You can check out the Porta-Gym for yourself on this amazon.co.uk product page.
+You can check out the Gravity Fitness Portable Gym for yourself on this amazon.co.uk product page.

 If you have yet to try yoga, then you might not realise just how complete an activity this – for physical fitness as well as mentally.
 A mat is a very cost-effective way of taking your fitness activity outside.